 In 2010, the Kingman Island Bluegrass & Folk Festival was born from an effort to raise awareness of the island and its availability to people as a public park.
 That first year consisted of only one stage, a handful of acts, and was attended by several dozen people.
-Word spread of this homegrown festival right in the District's backyard and each year the event grew exponentially, now attracting over 10,000 guests annually with dozens of bands spread across multiple stages for eight hours of performances and delicious food, drinks, and activities for adults and children of all ages.
+Word spread of this homegrown festival right in the District's backyard and each year the event grew exponentially, now attracting an average of 8,000 guests annually with dozens of bands spread across multiple stages for eight hours of performances and delicious food, drinks, and activities for adults and children of all ages.
 The festival has become one of DC's most anticipated annual events drawing attendees from 47 states across the country.

 "Refreshingly different...the festival sounds about perfect" – Washington Post

 "This is the most unexpectedly awesome festival in Washington" – Washingtonian

 "The perfect combination of philanthropy and entertainment...a must-attend yearly event" – OnTap Magazine

 "Other festivals might wax and wane, but it feels like this one is definitely here to stay" – Brightest Young Things